PaddlePaddle/PaddleScience/examples/cylinder/2d_unsteady_continuous/README.md

    **-Prediction**

-   After training, the model is saved in the checkpoint foler, set `net_params` and execute `python cylinder2d_unsteady_predict.py` is enough to get vtk results.
+   After training, the model is saved in the checkpoint foler, set `net_params` and execute `python cylinder2d_unsteady_predict.py` to get vtk results.
 The vtk files are generated and saved in the vtk folder.
 These *vtu* files can be visualized with [Paraview](https://www.paraview.org/).

     if __name__ == "__main__":
         net_params = './checkpoint/pretrained_net_params'